Can I Get Mental Health Disability Pay Due to Mental Health Conditions?

 Other Federal Disability Retirement Information to Know

 There are many, many more examples of how mental health conditions can – and have – led to a grant of federal disability retirement benefits.
 There are also some significant prejudices involved with mental health conditions that you will have to overcome (both before the MSPB and at OPM).

 Of course, there are many more rules that may apply to your unique set of facts.
 No post on this website is legal advice, is meant to be legal advice, and certainly does not serve as a substitute for legal advice.
 Information is power, and we are providing this information to give you, the federal employee, with some power.
 This information is not widely or easily accessible to federal employees.

-The Law Office of Eric Pines represents federal employees under FERS or CSRS in their applications for federal disability retirement to OPM.
-If an application for federal disability retirement is denied, the Firm represents federal employees under both FERS and CSRS in their MSPB appeals of denials of federal disability retirement applications by OPM.
+Pines Federal represents federal employees under FERS or CSRS in their applications for federal disability retirement to OPM.
+If an application for your federal disability retirement is denied, we represent federal employees under both FERS and CSRS in their MSPB appeals of denials of federal disability retirement applications by OPM.

 It is best to consult with a lawyer familiar with Merit Systems Protection Board (MSPB) and disability retirement appeals to discuss the facts and law of your particular case.
 If you have questions, contact an MSPB attorney at the Law Office of Eric Pines to schedule a telephone consultation.